NordicPlayground/nRF52-teensy-sgtl5000-audio/README.md

 ## Running the example
-To run this example on the nRF52-DK (nRF52832-DK), a couple of things has to be set up.
+To run this example on the nRF52-DK (nRF52832-DK, or the nRF52840-DK - pin definitions might differ for this board), a couple of things has to be set up.

 Please note the volume level warning as noted earlier.
 Depending on your microphone and speakers, certain dB settings in the header/source driver files might have to be changed to provide an acceptable